lambdaclass/atun/README.md

 # atun
-A toy VPN implemented in Rust based of https://write.yiransheng.com/vpn
+A toy VPN implemented in Rust based on https://write.yiransheng.com/vpn